dineshreddy25762-art/Mini-PC-for-Embedded-Linux/README.md

 # Acknowledgements

-I would like to sincerely thank the faculty and resources provided by the International Institute of Information Technology Bangalore for supporting this project.
+I would like to express my sincere gratitude to my college, International Institute of Information Technology (IIIT-B), for providing the resources and support to complete this project.

-Special thanks to the Embedded System Packaging (ESP) course for providing architectural understanding of processor-based embedded hardware systems.
+I am especially grateful to my professor, Dr. Kurian Polachan, for their invaluable guidance, encouragement, and expertise throughout the development of this work.